ranitham/mindbody-laravel/src/docs/Api/ClientApi.md

 Add a client to a site.

 Starting the week of May 11th, 2020 all versions of the Public API will no longer allow duplicate clients to be created.
 This applies to both adding a client and updating a client record.
 A duplicate client is created when two profiles have the same first name, last name and email.<br />  Creates a new client record at the specified business.Passing a User Token as Authorization will create a client and respect Business Mode required fields.Omitting the token will create a client and respect Consumer Mode required fi elds.
-To make sure you are collecting all required pieces of information, first run GetRequired ClientFields.<br />  If you have purchased an Ultimate tier then this endpoint will automatically start showing new opportunity on Sales Pipeline.Starting the week of May 11th, 2020 all versions of the Public API will no longer allow duplicate clients to be created.This applies to both adding a client and updating a client record.
-A duplicate client is created when two profiles have the same first name, last name and email.<br />  Creates a new client record at the specified business.Passing a User Token as Authorization will create a client and respect Business Mode required fields.Omitting the token will create a client and respect Consumer Mode required fi elds.
 To make sure you are collecting all required pieces of information, first run GetRequired ClientFields.<br />  If you have purchased an Ultimate tier then this endpoint will automatically start showing new opportunity on Sales Pipeline.
-The `FirstName` and `LastName` parameters are always required in this request.
-All other parameters are optional, but note that any of the optional parameters could be required by a particular business, depending on how the business has configured the site settings.
-Use after calling the `GetRequiredClientFields` endpoint to make sure you are collecting all required pieces of information.

 ### Example
 ```php